ejyongc/PyBer_Analysis/README.md

 # PyBer_Analysis

-###### Overview of the analysis: The purpose of the new analysis is well defined.
-(3 pt)

 ## Overview of the Analysis-

 In this analysis we are working with Pyber executives to combine two important datasets (city_data and ride_data) utilizing *Python* and *Pandas*.
 In this new combined dataset, we segmented important KPIs like *"Total Rides", "Total Drivers", Total Fares", "Average Fare per Ride", and "Average Fare per Driver"* for each *city type*.

 The Pyber Analysis can be spearted into two separate outcomes: The *pyber_data_df* dataframe that breaks down KPIs by City Type, and the *weekly_fares_graph* that provides us a visual representation of how *fares* weekly fluctuate on each one of the three different city *types*.

-###### Results:There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
-(7 pt)

 ## Results